 303(d) list of water bodies impaired for sediment.

-c.
-List of beneficial uses for the receiving water, found in Regional Water Quality Control Board Basin Plans.
+II.B.3.
+The applicable beneficial uses for the receiving water are listed in the Regional Water Quality Control Board Basin Plan applicable to the site.

-d.
-Sites that discharge to an unlisted receiving water that is tributary to a sediment-sensitive waterbody, withing the Hydrologic Unit Code 10 watershed, are considered high receiving water risk sites.
+II.B.4.
+Sites that discharge to an unlisted receiving water that is tributary to a sediment-sensitive waterbody, within the Hydrologic Unit Code 10 (HUC 10) watershed scale, are considered high receiving water risk sites.

-e.
+II.B.5.
 The discharger may use a combination of the standard and site-specific risk determination methods to calculate the soil erodibility (K), length-slope (LS) sediment risk, and receiving water risk factors.

-f.
-The discharger shall calculate the site's sediment risk and receiving water risk during all phases of construction activity (e.g., demolition and pre-development site preparation, grading and land development, streets and utilities, vertical construction, final landscaping and site stabilization).
+II.B.6.
+The discharger shall calculate the site's sediment risk and receiving water risk during all phases of construction activity (e.g., demolition and pre-development site preparation, grading and land development, streets and utilities, vertical construction, final landscaping, and site stabilization).
 The construction start date begins with initial disturbance to land, including disturbances under previous land owners, and ends with final stabilization of the site.

-g.
+II.B.7.
 SMARTS will assign the higher Risk Level to the entire site for any site spanning two or more planning watersheds.

-h.
+II.B.8.
 Sites, parcels, or individual lots that are part of a larger plan of development shall include the larger plan of development in Risk Level determination.
 The discharger shall include this determination in the Permit Registration Documents submittal.

-i.
+II.B.9.
 Dischargers may request that the Regional Water Board revise the site-specific Risk Level determination values in SMARTS by providing the following information to the Regional Water Board:

-A site-specific soils test (ASTM D-422) certified by an accredited Materials Testing Laboratory and reviewed by a QSD to determine the K factor used in the revised Risk Level determination.
+A site-specific soils test (ASTM D-422), certified by an accredited Materials Testing Laboratory and reviewed by a QSD to determine the K factor used in the revised Risk Level determination.
 The soil testing must include the soil classification method used (e.g., Unified Soil Classification System);

 Review of a site-specific survey or plan by a QSD to determine the LS factor used in the revised Risk Level determination; and,